rainddjohn/TCGPlayer-Card-Price-Data-Tracker/README.md

-1 Title: TCG Player Card Price Data Tracker by John Sileo
+1 Title: TCG Player Card Price Data Tool by John Sileo

 2 Description: There are two parts to this program.
-The first part connects to the TCG Player API, and retrieves prices of cards in one specific set of “Magic: the Gathering”, and stores them into a text file along with the date.
+The first part connects to the TCG Player API, and retrieves prices of cards in one specific set of “Magic: The Gathering”, and stores them into a text file along with the date.
 The second part displays the prices according to their date.
 Prices of cards fluctuate much like stocks in the stock market.
 This price data can be used to figure out how price data will move in the future.

-3 Installation: In order to install this program, you need python 3, as well as the community edition of pycharm and the requests library.
-You also need an API key from TCGplayer.com to retrieve data from their API.
-You also need a text file to write to which should be made in pycharm.
+3 Installation: In order to install this program, you need python 3, and the requests and pygame libraries for python.
+You also need an API developer key from TCGplayer.com to retrieve data from their API.
+The link for that is [here:](https://docs.tcgplayer.com/docs/getting-started).

-3.1 Changing Sets: In the API call part of the program, if you want to change the data to a different set, you would need to change this part of the code:

-"values": ["Innistrad: Crimson Vow"],

-to the exact name of the set that you want.
-The data will be stored to a text file that is named in this line of code:

-f = open('crimson_vow.txt', 'a')

-If you change the set you are searching, be sure to rename this line of code so that you do not mix up your data.
-You also need to change the file that the display section reads from which is this line of code:

-f= open('crimson_vow.txt', 'r')

-For clarification, the only words that change when you change the set are “Innistrad: Crimson Vow” and “crimson_vow” in this example (keeping the quotation marks in the code and all other characters).
-The last thing that needs to be done is filtering exceptions.
-When the names of cards are added to a list, they are added to a list as a string with a comma.
-A bug will occur if a name of a card has a comma inside of it, therefore, in this line of code:

-if list2[x][y]=='Umbris' or  list2[x][y]=='Toxrill' or list2[x][y]=='Olivia'or list2[x][y]=='Chandra'or list2[x][y]=='Kaya' or list2[x][y]=='Thalia':

-you would need to change this list to represent the set you are changing.
-You would have to go through the set you are changing to and add each rare and mythic rare that has a comma inside its name.
-Luckily, there are not many rares and mythic rares that have a comma in their name in each set.
-Unfortunately, there is no other way around this problem for this project.
+3.1 Price Finder Inputs: The first two inputs are ‘private_key’ and ‘public_key’.
+These are both given to you by TCGPlayer when you apply to be a developer.
+These two inputs are a requirement to receive a token, which is the third input.
+Copy and paste the token you receive from the API into the ‘token’ variable.
+The fourth variable is the set that you want to get price of.
+Note that the words in this field are case and punctuation sensitive.
+The last variable is the variable ‘write_to’.
+This is just the text file where the prices are going to be written.

+3.2 Price Display Input: The only input here is the variable ‘open_file’, which simply is the file you want to open.

 4 How the program works

 4.1 API Call Section: The first thing the program does is find the product numbers of the cards I want to find.
 In this code, the program first searches the set “Innistrad: Crimson Vow” for rares and mythic rares and get all of their product IDs for later use.
 After finding the product IDs, the program searches for the market prices and card names of all of those cards and adds them to their respective lists.
 The program will then omit any cards that are less than $2.
 This is because cards that are valued at less than $2 are just not very interesting or useful for this data.
 Finally, the date/time, the list of product names, and list of card prices are written to a text file.

 4.2 Display Section: For each card in the data, the program will show a card name with a price next to it.
 Using the buttons, you can go back to different dates of cards and see the differences in price.

+4.3 Text File:  If you look at the example “crimson_vow.txt”, you will see an example of the data that is made by the program.
+If you notice that each item is separated by a “@” character.
+The reason for this is that “Magic: The Gathering” cards sometimes have commas or periods in their name which will throw off your data.
+The solution was to use a character to separate that will never be used in a name of a card.

 5 Why I used the technologies I used